 The Standard release channel includes:

-- All fields that have graduated to standard and are no longer considered experimental
+- All fields that have graduated to Standard from the Experimental Channel

 The Experimental release channel includes everything in the Standard release channel, plus:

 - Resources with Alpha API Versions

 - All new fields before they graduate to Standard Channel

 We recommend using the Standard Channel by default as it will provide a stable experience.
 Many implementations also provide support for the Experimental Channel which enables us to iterate on new features quickly.
 Note that this channel makes no backwards compatibility guarantees and breaking changes may be released at any point.